Alstom: Alstom (1999–2014)

 In June 2006, Bouygues acquired the French government's 21% holding in Alstom for €2 billion.
 Later that year, Bouygues elected to increase its shareholding in the firm to 24%.

 In 2007, the TGV POS set the world speed record for rail vehicles of 574.8 km/h.
 In March, Alstom acquired Power Systems Manufacturing LLC (Florida, USA) a manufacturer of gas turbine components from Calpine Corporation for $242 million.
 In June, Alstom acquired the Spanish wind turbine manufacturer Ecotècnia, renamed as Alstom Ecotècnia (since 2010 Alstom Wind).
 The company also adopted a new graphic chart (logo, corporate identity) using "alstom" as its trading name, reserving "Alstom SA" for legal documents.

-In 2009, Alstom acquired 25% of Russia's Transmashholding.

-In 2010, Alstom re-acquired the electric power transmission division of Areva SA, which had previously been sold in 2004.
+In 2009, Alstom acquired a 25% stake in the Russian locomotive manufacturer Transmashholding.
+Six years later, Alstom decided to increase its shareholding in Transmashholding to 33% at a reported cost of €54 million.
+As a consequence of an alignment agreement between Transmashholding and another entity, LocoTech-Service, Alstom's stake in the former decreased to 20% in August 2018.

 In 2011, Alstom and the Iraqi government signed a memorandum of understanding regarding the construction of a new high-speed rail line between Baghdad and Basra.

 In 2012, Alstom opened construction of factories at Sorel-Tracy, Quebec, Canada (passenger rail vehicles).
 After a consortium of Alstom (Alstom Wind), EDF, and DONG Energy was awarded three major French offshore wind farm contracts, the company initiated construction of factories at Cherbourg-en-Cotentin (turbine blades in association with LM Power, also wind turbine towers) and Saint-Nazaire (Nacelles and generators).

-In 2012, the company forms a joint venture with RusHydro to manufacture hydropower equipment for small and medium power hydropower plants. (up to about 100MW.)
+Also in 2012, the company formed a joint venture with RusHydro to manufacture hydropower equipment for small and medium power hydropower plants (up to about 100 MW).

+Late in 2012, to further the development of its tidal energy business, Alstom acquired Tidal Generation Ltd from Rolls-Royce, however this was later sold to GE in 2015 as part of the sale of Alstom's energy business.

 In November 2013, Alstom announced it planned to raise €1 to €2 billion through sale of some non-core assets, plus the possible sale of a stake in Alstom Transport, and cut 1,300 jobs.
 In 2014, Alstom sold its steam auxiliary components activities (air preheaters and gas-gas heaters for thermal power, other industrial heat transfer equipment, and grinding mills) to Triton Partners for €730 million.

-In November 2014 Alstom was awarded a $429.4 million contract to modernise 85 trains for the Mexico City metro system.
+In November 2014, Alstom was awarded a $429.4 million contract to modernise 85 trains for the Mexico City Metro system.